estfernan/boost/docs/sv_gene_detection.rst

 SPARK
 ----------------------------

-Like BOOST-GP, SPARK (Spatial PAttern Recognition via Kernels) requires the expression count for one gene (one column of the original count matrix $Y$), the location information T, and the estimated size factor as inputs.
+Like BOOST-GP, SPARK (Spatial PAttern Recognition via Kernels) requires the expression count for one gene (one column of the original count matrix :math:`Y`), the location information T, and the estimated size factor as inputs.
 ::
      result_SPARK <- SPARK(abs_expr, sample_info, size.factor = size_factor, gene.name = 'Doc2g')